 Foreign Language Placement Test (if applicable)

 Students who plan to continue study in a foreign language (French, Spanish, German, or Russian) should complete an online foreign language placement test.
-The test is free of charge, can be taken from any computer with internet access, and only takes about 20 minutes.
+The test can be taken from any computer with internet access, and only takes about 20 minutes.
 Visit http://www.uni.edu/langlit/node/478 for more information and a link to the test.
 Bring a copy of your results (score and recommended course placement) with you to orientation.
 It will be more difficult to register for any foreign language classes if you have not completed this placement exam.
 Students who take the foreign language placement test will be charged $2.50 on their university bill.

 Notify UNI of Previous College Credits